georgeseed/georgeseed.github.io/Support Notes.md

-# Title: Cavai Support Team Onboarding Guide
+# Cavai Support Team Guide: Troubleshooting JavaScript & CSS Ad Tag Issues

-## Introduction:
 Welcome to the Cavai Support Team!
-This guide will provide you with an overview of the steps we take at Cavai to solve support issues, particularly focusing on troubleshooting JavaScript (JS) tag issues.
-We will use real-life examples to illustrate the process, helping you gain a clear understanding of how we address and resolve problems.

-## Step 1: Understand the issue
-The first step in solving any support issue is to understand the problem.
-This involves reading the description provided by the user, and sometimes asking clarifying questions to gather more information.

-**Example Issue:**
-"We received a live preview from publisher where our tag, wrapped in Adform tag, is not displaying."

-## Step 2: Review relevant details
-Carefully examine the provided details, such as:

-- Deadline
-- Affected campaigns
-- Affected countries
-- Creatives involved
-- Key stakeholders

-## Step 3: Investigate the problem
-After understanding the issue, start investigating the problem.
-This may involve:

-- Testing the user's creative(s) or tag(s)
-- Checking for compatibility with different DSPs (e.g., Adform, Yahoo, Amazon)
-- Identifying potential errors in the implementation
+This guide will help you better understand the steps we take to solve support issues, specifically related to JavaScript and CSS ad tags on publisher websites or through a DSP.
+As a member of the support team, your main goal is to ensure our users have a seamless experience with our platform.

+## Table of Contents

+1. Introduction to JavaScript & CSS
+2. Common JavaScript & CSS Errors
+3. Troubleshooting Process
+4. Best Practices and Tips

+## 1. Introduction to JavaScript & CSS

-### Understanding JavaScript and common errors
+### JavaScript
-JavaScript is a programming language used primarily for web development to add interactivity and functionality to websites.
-Common typos and errors include:
+JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language used to create interactive and dynamic content on websites.
+It allows for user interactions, manipulation of the Document Object Model (DOM), and communication with back-end servers.

-- Misspelled or undeclared variables
-- Missing or mismatched braces, brackets, or parentheses
-- Incorrect use of operators or assignment
-- Syntax errors

-For JS tag issues, pay special attention to:

-- Errors in the browser console
-- Incorrect tag implementation
-- Conflicts with other scripts on the page
-- Network or server issues
+### CSS
+Cascading Style Sheets (CSS) is a stylesheet language that is used to control the presentation of HTML elements on a web page.
+It allows you to apply styles (color, fonts, layout, etc.) to web documents.

+## 2. Common JavaScript & CSS Errors

+### JavaScript Errors
+Some common JavaScript errors include:

+1. **Syntax errors:** Missing semicolons, unmatched parentheses, or incorrect capitalization.
+2. **Type Errors:** Occur when an operation is performed on an incompatible data type, such as trying to access a property on an undefined variable.
+3. **Reference Errors:** Occur when a variable or function is used before it is defined.
+4. **Range Errors:** Occur when a value is outside of the expected range, such as an array index out of bounds.

 ### Common console log errors and their meanings
 When troubleshooting JavaScript, it's important to look at the browser console for error messages.
 Some common console log errors include: